-10.23 Whilst general parking provision is governed by the States of Jersey Planning and Environment Parking Guidelines set out in Policy Note: 3, the States of Jersey Planning Officer has confirmed that a final parking solution will need to be based on a full transportation study and supported by a Green Travel Plan.

-10.24 In this context the total required provision of 470 spaces will be provided by:

-- Within the built up area (Area 2); 1 space for each doctor, surgeon, consultant and where appropriate essential medical personnel/ 1 space per 3 ancillary staff and 1 space per 3 beds. - Out with the built up area (Area 3); 1 space for each doctor, surgeon, consultant and where appropriate essential medical personnel/ 1 space per 2 ancillary staff/ 1 space per 2 beds. - 8 short stay spaces (to include 2 disabled spaces) adjacent to the Emergency department entrance. - 80 spaces in basement as dedicated staff car parking. - Car parking spaces for circa 32 visitors including 8 disabled spaces will be provided between the Main Visitor Entrance and the dedicated Women's and Children's Entrance.
-Pedestrian and cycle paths will be extended to the site consistent with the development of a Green Travel Plan for the new hospital. - 10.25 The Remaining required spaces of some 400 will continue to be provided within the Patriotic Street multi-storey car park based on the current arrangements where the lower basement level provides dedicated parking for visitors and those with hospital appointments.
+- 10.23 Whilst general parking provision is governed by the States of Jersey Planning and Environment Parking Guidelines set out in Policy Note: 3, the States of Jersey Planning Officer has confirmed that a final parking solution will need to be based on a full transportation study and supported by a Green Travel Plan. - 10.24 In this context the total required provision of 470 spaces will be provided by: - Within the built up area (Area 2); 1 space for each doctor, surgeon, consultant and where appropriate essential medical personnel/ 1 space per 3 ancillary staff and 1 space per 3 beds. - Out with the built up area (Area 3); 1 space for each doctor, surgeon, consultant and where appropriate essential medical personnel/ 1 space per 2 ancillary staff/ 1 space per 2 beds. - 8 short stay spaces (to include 2 disabled spaces) adjacent to the Emergency department entrance. - 80 spaces in basement as dedicated staff car parking. - Car parking spaces for circa 32 visitors including 8 disabled spaces will be provided between the Main Visitor Entrance and the dedicated Women's and Children's Entrance.
+Pedestrian and cycle paths will be extended to the site consistent with the development of a Green Travel Plan for the new hospital. - 10.25 The remaining required spaces of some 400 will continue to be provided within the Patriotic Street multi-storey car park based on the current arrangements where the lower basement level provides dedicated parking for visitors and those with hospital appointments. - 10.26 Should this prove insufficient during any subsequent development work sensitivity has been undertaken on a 500 space underground car park.

-- 10.26 A split energy centre strategy is proposed to increase services resilience.
-Two new energy centres will be provided to house new mechanical / electrical equipment with all plant being divided between them. - 10.27 New/upgraded incoming services for electricity and water and gas and oil will be provided to accommodate the increased building load.
-Gas and oil will be provided to allow dual fuel resilience for heating boilers. - 10.28 Two separate medical gas plant rooms will be provided with a further bottled storage location to provide full resilience to HTM compliance.
+- 10.27 A split energy centre strategy is proposed to increase services resilience.
+Two new energy centres will be provided to house new mechanical / electrical equipment with all plant being divided between them. - 10.28 New/upgraded incoming services for electricity and water and gas and oil will be provided to accommodate the increased building load.
+Gas and oil will be provided to allow dual fuel resilience for heating boilers. - 10.29 Two separate medical gas plant rooms will be provided with a further bottled storage location to provide full resilience to HTM compliance.

-10.29 A separate Heating Options study has been undertaken to investigate the possible options for heating the hospital.
+10.30 A separate Heating Options study has been undertaken to investigate the possible options for heating the hospital.
 This includes the option of adopting an 'all electric' solution which has not been implemented at this stage.